 In the list of installed applications, look for the one you want to verify and select it.
 Then, on the right, you will find the Installed On column.
 Look for the date mentioned in this column.

 The second method is to open File Explorer in Windows 10 or Windows 8.1, or Windows Explorer in Windows 7.
 Then, go to the Program Files folder and look for the subfolder where the program was installed.
+Right click on one of the details columns from the top and, in the menu displayed, select Date created.

 When was a universal app installed in Windows 8.1?